 The nerve to the stapedius and chorda tympani both branch from the facial nerve.

 Greater petrosal nerve

-- It then travels over foramen lacerum to join with the deep petrosal nerve, forming the nerve of the pterygoid canal (Vidian nerve), which passes through the pterygoid canal (Vidian canal) to enter the pterygopalatine fossa and ganglion
+The greater pertrosal nerve courses anteromedially in the temporal bone to open into the middle cranial fossa.
+It then travels over foramen lacerum to join with the deep petrosal nerve, forming the nerve of the pterygoid canal (Vidian nerve), which passes through the pterygoid canal (Vidian canal) to enter the pterygopalatine fossa and ganglion.

-- Function – taste fibres to the anterior 2/3 of the tongue, and parasympathetic fibres to the sublingual and submandibular glands
+The chorda tympani supplies taste fibres to the anterior 2/3 of the tongue, and parasympathetic fibres to the sublingual and submandibular glands.

 The facial nerve then exits the skull through the stylomastoid foramen.

 As the facial nerve emerges from the stylomastoid foramen, it gives rise to the posterior auricular branch, located immediately anterior to the mastoid process.
 It supplies motor function for: